Patrick Gower

-Patrick Gower (born 1976/1977) is a New Zealand political journalist and National Correspondent for Newshub (formerly called 3 News).
-Prior to his current role he was Newshub's political editor.
+Patrick James Gower (born 1976/1977) is a New Zealand journalist for Stuff.
+Prior to his current role he was political editor and then national correspondent for Newshub (formerly called 3 News).

 Early life

 Gower grew up in New Plymouth where his father was a fitter and turner at a power station, and his mother was a doctor's receptionist.
 He had a Roman Catholic upbringing and schooling, having attended St Joseph's Catholic School and Francis Douglas Memorial College.

-He has a BA with honours in politics from Victoria University of Wellington, choosing the university because it was near Parliament.
-While he attended Victoria University he got involved in Salient magazine.
+Gower graduated with a Bachelor of Arts (Honours) degree in politics from Victoria University of Wellington in 1999, having chosen that university because of its proximity to Parliament.
+While at Victoria, he was involved in Salient magazine.
 After finishing his politics degree, he studied journalism at Auckland University of Technology.

 Journalism career

 Gower started his journalism career working the graveyard shift (6pm–1:30am) at The New Zealand Herald, later becoming one of the newspaper's two police reporters.
 He subsequently moved to the UK and worked at Jane's Police Review.
 Once back in New Zealand he worked again at the Herald, covering politics and working under Audrey Young.